lightmeterio/ControlCenter/README.md

 - Following compilation (or download) of Lightmeter Control Center you should run the binary `lightmeter` to read logs and launch a local webserver, which allows viewing Lightmeter Control Center via a Web UI in a browser on the same network on port 8080, eg. [http://localhost:8080/](http://localhost:8080/).
 You can use `-listen ":9999"` for instance to use a different port or network interface, in this case all interfaces on port 9999.
 - The web UI authenticated sessions last 1 week by default
 - To supply logs via stdin instead of logfile location, use the command line argument `-stdin` like `lightmeter -stdin < [log-data]`.
+- You can also receive logs listening on an unix socket or a TCP port, as in `-socket "unix;/path/to/socket.sock"` or `-socket "tcp;localhost:9999"`.
+It's important to notice that such socket communication is unanthenticated and unencrypted, so use it only in safe environments!
 - To supply single logs file, use the command line argument `-stdin` like `tail -f /path-to-file.log | lightmeter -stdin`.
 - Mailserver data is stored in separate workspaces so that different servers can be monitored separately.
 The workspace directory is set as `/var/lib/lightmeter_workspace` by default and can be changed with `-workspace /path/to/workspace`.
 - As Postfix logs don't contain a year as part of the date of each line, when using `-stdin`, the year for processed logs is assumed to be the current one.
 To override this and specify a year manually, use the `-log_starting_year` flag like `-log_starting_year 2018`